 Exclusions can come in many forms, and some are broad and non-negotiable.
-For example, your commercial property insurance may exclude coverage for certain perils like earthquakes or losses resulting from intentional criminal actions or fraudulent acts by the insured.
+For example, commercial property insurance may exclude coverage for specific perils like earthquakes or losses resulting from intentional criminal actions or fraudulent acts by the insured.

 Business Insurance Exclusion Basics